mikel-k-khui/Stacks-and-Call-Stack/README.md

 -	“stack-based memory”[<sup>5</sup>][5] is about method to add or remove data in computing architectures; and
 -	“call stack”[<sup>6</sup>][6] is the management of sub-routines in (computer) programming languages.

 It will take several hours to discuss all the examples listed.
-This article will fous on the two examples most directly relevant on applying “stack” to computation and software.
-For scope of this article, I will focus on exploring the call stack in programming language (I will briefly touch on hardware memory but not directly speaking to stack-based memory).
+Also, stack-based memory and call stack were the most directly relevant examples of “stack” in the above list.
+The scope of this article will focus on exploring the call stack in programming language.
+The discussion will briefly touch on hardware memory in a general sense but it is not directly speaking on stack-based memory.

 Stack is one of the abstract data types: it is essentially a linear method to manage collections of elements.
 Stack’s behaviour is best described as